w3c/trace-context/spec/20-http_header_format.md

 `congo=congosSecondPosition,rojo=rojosFirstPosition`

 #### tracestate Limits:

-The `tracestate` field contains essential information for request correlation.
-Vendors MUST propagate this field.
-There might be multiple `tracestate` headers in a single request according to [RFC7230 section 3.2.2](https://tools.ietf.org/html/rfc7230#section-3.2.2).
-Vendors may propagate them as they came, combine them into a single header, or split them into multiple headers differently, following the RFC specification.

 Vendors SHOULD propagate at least 512 characters of a combined header.
 This length includes commas required to separate list items and optional white space (`OWS`) characters.